udayakumar-s/ej2-angular-docs/ej2-angular/auto-complete/index.md

 * [**Grouping**](./grouping/) - Supports grouping of logically related items under a single or specific category.

-* [**Sorting**](https://ej2.syncfusion.com/angular/documentation/api/auto-complete/#sortorder) - Supports sorting of list
-items in an alphabetical order (either ascending or descending).
+* [**Sorting**](https://ej2.syncfusion.com/angular/documentation/api/auto-complete/#sortorder) - Supports sorting of list items in an alphabetical order (either ascending or descending).

-* [**Highlight search**](./how-to/#custom-search) - Supports highlighting the typed
-text in the suggestion list.
+* [**Highlight search**](./how-to/#custom-search) - Supports highlighting the typed text in the suggestion list.

 * [**Templates**](./templates/) - Allows customizing the list item, header, footer, category group header, no records and action failure content.

-* [**Accessibility**](./accessibility/) - Provided with built-in accessibility
-support that helps to access all the AutoComplete component features through keyboard, on-screen readers, or other assistive technology devices.
+* [**Accessibility**](./accessibility/) - Provided with built-in accessibility support that helps to access all the AutoComplete component features through keyboard,on-screen readers, or other assistive technology devices.